Comprehensive Large Group Health Insurance Solutions for Businesses

 An experienced company for large group coverage, Kaiser boasts over 12.5 million members and 724 medical facilities around the country.
 These facilities offer various services, with the amount of care given reflecting their dedication to providing comprehensive coverage for employees at nominal premiums.

 United Healthcare provides large group health coverage to a huge number of Americans.
-It offers everything from basic health plans to prescription drug coverage, eHealth service, HSA (health savings account)-eligible plans and more.
-It has more than 49.5 million customers across the world, mostly located in the United States, and has many large group plan options available for employees.
+It offers everything from basic health plans to prescription drug coverage, eHealth service, HSA (health savings account)-eligible packages and more.
+It has more than 49.5 million customers across the world, mostly located in the United States, and has many collective plan options available for employees.

 This insurance company serves over 49.5 million clients worldwide, though most of them reside in the United States.
-It offers large group health plan benefits option as well in an effort to cater to the diverse needs of each person.
+It offers large team healthcare benefits option as well in an effort to cater to the diverse needs of each person.

 Here are some of the insurance companies we work with: